Failover and Failover Modes (Always On Availability Groups)

 After failover, clients must reconnect to the current primary database.
 For more information, see Availability Group Listeners, Client Connectivity, and Application Failover (SQL Server).

 The database administrator for your availability groups can use manual failovers to maintain database availability when you upgrade hardware or software.
 To use an availability group for software upgrades, the server instance and/or computer node that hosts the target secondary replica must have already received the upgrades.
-For more information, see Upgrade and Update of Availability Group Servers with Minimal Downtime and Data Loss.
+For more information, see Upgrading Always On Availability Group Replica Instances.

 In This Section: